yawnbo/dots/README.md

 these are probably ~~NOT~~ stable
 read through install script before using plz
 ### fix (still)
-brackets are so annoying find a way to fix the highlighting and autopair being stupid
-maybe change telescope keybinds
+Some binds on tex snippets are really annoying and need changing, (brackets and abosolutes i think)